boodah-consulting/n-vyro-governance/README.md

 #### Product Development

-You will be able to fit into the existing group and help guide the delivery of the products for manufacturing.
+They will fit into the existing group and help guide the delivery of the products for manufacturing.

 n-vyro.io is broken up into several components so that there is a range of skills we could utilise.